niazkhan0731/Multi-Cloud-Project/README.md

 <img width="897" alt="1" src="https://github.com/niazkhan0731/Multi-Cloud-Project/assets/135728087/9e2c97be-3832-4580-8ee5-f3d1b2155662"><br>
 <br>

 Hey Everyone!
-This is a project I did with <a href="https://thecloudbootcamp.com/en/">The Cloud Bootcamp</a>, based on a real-world scenario where a Luxury Hotel & Resorts company is migrating its on-premises applications and data to the Cloud.
+This is a project I did with <a href="https://thecloudbootcamp.com/en/">The Cloud Bootcamp</a>, based on a real-world scenario where a Luxury Hotel & Resorts company is migrating their on-premises applications and data to the Cloud.
 Above in the diagram, you can see that I will be demonstrating step by step how I utilized <a href="https://aws.com">AWS</a> and <a href="https://cloud.google.com/">GCP</a> to make this happen!
 ## The Scenario
 Due to the spike in Covid cases, the general manager requested the IT team to create a new application that would centralize all the task results storage.
 The problem arises from the increasing number of people coming to the hotel without certainty of whether they are infected or not.
 As a five-star hotel, they are concerned about the safety of both guests and employees.
 In response to the surge in cases, the general manager proposed a safety precaution: requiring every guest to prove that they are not infected with Covid.
 As a result, the IT team was asked to create a new application that mandates guests to present a negative test result to the receptionist upon check-in.
 The receptionist will then scan the test result for documentation purposes.
 This application will be migrated to the cloud, serving as the central storage for all guest data.